 LOS ANGELES - The Governor of California announced that all schools will be closed for the rest of the school year.

-“With everything that’s going on there is no way I would send my child to school right now,” said Christa Pecha speaking to us via Zoom.
-She is mom to an LAUSD 6th grader named Alyssa and a busy 2-year-old, Xander.
+"With everything that’s going on there is no way I would send my child to school right now," said mother Christa speaking to us via Zoom.
+She is mom to an LAUSD 6th grader and a busy 2-year-old.

 She says homeschooling a Jr. High student with a toddler around definitely has its challenges.